rizac/sdaas/README.md

    - pre-filter malformed data via a user-defined threshold
    - assign robustness weights
- - as station installation / metadata checker, leveraging the scores temporal trends (see figure, where each dot represents a waveform segment downloaded from four different sensors whose channel code is reported in the plots)
+ - as station installation / metadata checker, leveraging the scores temporal trends (see figure, where each dot represents a waveform segment downloaded from four different sensors whose channel code is reported in the plots: in the first row you can see - between March and May 2018 - a steady sequence of high scores clearly denoting something wrong with the sensor)

 Notes:

 This program uses a machine learning algorithm specifically designed for outlier detection (Isolation forest) where

-  - scores <= 0.5 can be safely interpreted in all applications as "no significant anomaly", with no distinction on the actual score value, if needed
+  - scores <= 0.5 can be safely interpreted in all applications as "no significant anomaly" with no distinction on the actual score value, if needed for simplicity in some applications

   - extreme score values are virtually impossible [by design](https://scikit-learn.org/stable/modules/calibration.html).
     This has to be considered when setting a user defined threshold T to